Given the abundance of national parks in Thailand, I thought it would be helpful to bring some clarity with a selection of parks worth seeing.

-This is the official definition.
-Given the large number, Thailand easily attributes this status to almost any notable mountain range or island archipelago… The comparison is easy, in France, while the area is equivalent to Thailand (counting the Metropolis only There are only 10 national parks, even if I have to put it into perspective because in Thailand, the parks are very numerous because they are fragmented and do not generally cover an enormous area.
+The comparison is easy, in France, while the area is equivalent to that of Thailand (counting only the mainland), There are only 10 national parks, although this figure should be put into perspective because in Thailand, the parks are very numerous because they are fragmented and do not generally cover a huge area.

-Under the guise of protecting wildlife, Thailand also adds a good number of national parks, because here, most of them are paid, even for Thais.
-Out of the 148, only 21 are free.
-Generally, the entrance fee is 200 baht per person (For foreigners, not including the vehicle and accommodation, tents for rent and camping sites are generally available in the parks).
+Under the guise of protecting wildlife and flora, Thailand is adding a large number of national parks, as most of them charge an entrance fee, even for Thais.
+Of the 156 national parks, only about twenty are free.
+Generally, the entrance fee is between 200 and 400 baht per person (for foreigners, not including the vehicle fee).

 There is also a controversy mainly concerning marine parks as some private companies manage to deviate from the rules and build resorts etc. on normally protected land (it is the goal of a national park normally to avoid that…).
 But the goal of this article is not to criticize, it is already good that bits of nature are at least preserved.

-Of course, this is just a sample, this ranking being based on those I know or those I would like to know (out of the 15, I have visited 11 to date).
-The idea is to make a mix between fairly well-known parks, and others less so.
+Of course, this is just a sample; this ranking is based on those I know or would like to see (out of the 15, I've visited 11 so far).
+The idea is to create a mix of well-known parks and others that are less so.

 So let’s take a detailed look at my selection of national parks to visit in Thailand for nature lovers!